coderamen666/srd-v3.5-md/epic/epic-spells.md

 epic spell.

-The final Spellcraft DC is the most significant gauge of the epic spell's power.
-A spellcaster attempts to cast an epic spell by making a Spellcraft check against the epic spell's Spellcraft DC.
+The final Spellcraft DC is the most significant gauge of the epic spell’s power.
+A spellcaster attempts to cast an epic spell by making a Spellcraft check against the epic spell’s Spellcraft DC.
 Thus, a spellcaster knows immediately, based on his or her own Spellcraft bonus, what epic spells are within his or her capability to cast, which are risky, and which are beyond him or her.
-Epic casters don't commit time and money to develop epic spells until they are powerful enough to cast them.
+Epic casters don’t commit time and money to develop epic spells until they are powerful enough to cast them.